smr99/lego-hub-tk/design.md

 ### ConnectionMonitor

-The connection monitor is responsible for monitoring a type of connection -- either USB or BlueTooth -- for the hub.
+The connection monitor is responsible for monitoring a type of connection -- either USB or Bluetooth -- for the hub.
 When the hub is discovered, the connection monitor raises an event.

 There are three concrete implementations of the ConnectionMonitor that support hub connect/disconnect and power cycling:
 * UsbConnectionMonitor - monitors USB bus
-* BluetoothConnectionMonitor - monitors BlueTooth
+* BluetoothConnectionMonitor - monitors Bluetooth
-* MultiplexedConnectionMonitor - monitors both USB and BlueTooth
+* MultiplexedConnectionMonitor - monitors both USB and Bluetooth

 Additionally, for the case that you do not desire the monitoring capability (or the code does not work on your platform), the DirectConnectionMonitor can be used to provide a ConnectionMonitor wrapper around a simple connection, e.g. a serial port.